retospect/microweldr/README.md

 **NEW: Unified Command Interface** - All functionality consolidated into a single `microweldr` command with subcommands for testing, calibration, framing, and welding operations.

-**Optimized for Prusa Core One**: Includes chamber temperature control (M141/M191), proper bed dimensions (250×220×270mm), CoreXY-specific settings, and **layed back mode** *(currently not working)* - designed for when your printer is positioned on its back (door pointing up) so liquids can be pipetted into pouches and gravity holds them in place before heat sealing.
+**Optimized for Prusa Core One**: Includes chamber temperature control (M141/M191), proper bed dimensions (250×220×270mm), and CoreXY-specific settings for reliable plastic welding operations.

 This allows for rapid microfluidics prototyping with a 3d printer.
 While the edges are not as smooth as a laser weld, the 3d printer is more available than a laser welder.